Join the Museum Team

 Note: Volunteer postings will indicate special requirements (extensive standing, walking, lifting, etc.).
 Applicants are asked to consider special requirements when applying for volunteer positions.

-All applicants must apply to the volunteer program.
-Click here for the volunteer application and schedule an interview with the Volunteer Coordinator.
-Three references are required with the application submission.
+Please schedule an interview with the Volunteer Coordinator.
+Two recommendations are required.
 Additional screening may be needed depending on the requirements of the volunteer position.

 Completed applications can be returned to: